mahimurthy/github-slideshow/_posts/0000-01-02-mahimurthy.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+Your text Testing again
 Use the left arrow to go back!
-Test this is sample file
+Test this is sample file1